Medical Spanish Program

 - Clinical case scenarios at the Rector Simulation Center – in 2020, students managed a case of congestive heart failure and pneumonia using high-fidelity simulators with second year students running the cases

-4. Immersion: Four-week inpatient and outpatient experience at the Universidad CES, Medellin, Colombia.
+4. Immersion: Four-week inpatient and outpatient experience at the Universidad CES, Medellin, Colombia. he first year, students build their foundation for proficiency in Medical Spanish in the following stages.

 1. Clinical Exposure - ongoing shadowing at: